I started writing about "RDO" when I noticed how little info was available online.

 For the Moonshiner Role you will need $1,700/68 Gold Bars to unlock the two still upgrades to maximize your Moonshine profits (once you reach the required Ranks to unlock them).

 For the Naturalist Role you’re going to mostly need Cash money to unlock everything that comes with this update, except for the Advanced Camera ($540/22GB) and Elephant Rifle ($580/24GB) which can be alternatively purchased with Gold.
-(Note: As of the Bounty Hunter Expansion update the Wilderness Camp ($750/30GB) is worth it too for the Fast Travel ability.)
+(Note: As of the Blood Money update the Wilderness Camp ($750/30GB) is worth it too for the Fast Travel ability.
+However you will need to buy the Pamphlet for $1,280/52GB if you did not unlock it during a previous Outlaw Pass.)

 I can almost hear you saying “Eric why the hell are you telling me to get the Trader first!?
 That seems to cost the most!”
 And “I thought the Bounty Hunter Role gave out Gold Nuggets for doing Bounty Missions!”
 You’re right on both accounts, but the Trader Role comes with items that will improve your experience outside of just THAT Role.
 The Hunting Wagon, Stew Pot, and Weapon Locker add items that in my opinion should be in standard gameplay already.
 The Collector and Moonshiner Roles will get you a lot of Cash.
 The Bounty Hunter is good for extra Daily Challenges and the Legendary Bounty Missions provide some extra action and challenge.
 Naturalist is good if you have the Gold to spend on it and/or like tracking down animal species, but for the most part skip it until you have been playing for a while.